BlaineAndersonDev/coders-handbook/python_refresher.md

-# Python Basics:
+# Python Refresher:
-  > Learning Python a little at a time.
+  > As of Oct 10th I began learning Python a little at a time.
+I've compiled the basics as well as some more complex uses of Python here for future reference.

 ### Basics: